What is Close Protection - and When Do You Actually Need It?

 FAQ's Close Protection for High Net Worth Clients

-What does Close Protection actually involve?
+What do Close Protection services actually involve?

 Close Protection covers physical safety, threat detection, privacy protection and logistical planning.
 It’s delivered by trained professionals who blend into your routine while staying alert to risks.